Six Minutes Podcast lessons can be a challenge to find since podcasts are a relatively new medium in the education sphere.

 One Sentence Summaries

-Students can draw the characters or the actions that are happening throughout the episode.
+For your Six Minutes Podcast lessons, students can draw the characters or the actions that are happening throughout the episode.
 You could also do this activity digitally by having students create comic strips with Google Slides or Google Drawings of the events that happen throughout each episode.

 Individually or as a class, students could create a timeline of events throughout all of the episodes.
 This timeline could be on one page for individual assignments, or the timeline could be posted around the room and added to as you go throughout the series.